apache/cordova-docs/www/docs/en/1.7.0/cordova/events/events.menubutton.md

 If you need to override the default menu button behaviour you can register an event listener for the 'menubutton' event.

-Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova '<a href="events.deviceready.html">deviceready</a>' event.
+Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.

 Supported Platforms
 -------------------